uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 they followed their own ways.”[^80]

 Rights to culture and language, and the need for remedies for their loss, have long been recognized in international law.[^81]
-They are specifically acknowledged in the _United Nations Declaration_ of the Rights of Indigenous Peoples, which has recognized the critical state of
+They are specifically acknowledged in the _United Nations Declaration on the Rights of Indigenous Peoples_, which has recognized the critical state of<!--x-->
 Aboriginal languages.
 Article 8:1 of the Declaration recognizes that “Indigenous peoples and individuals have the right not to be subjected to forced assimilation or destruction of their culture.”
 Article 8:2 provides that “states shall provide effective mechanisms for prevention of and redress for any form of forced assimilation or integration.”